adiakavian/Signal_Processing_2/README.md

 # Signal_Processing_2
-Signal Processing of EEG Signal
+Signal Processing of EEG Signal in MATLAB program.